rohilthopu/pdb-swift/README.md

 ## Small Disclaimer

-This app and repository is in need of massive refactoring and is very much still a work in progress.
-I will be updating the documentation and contributing information shortly.
-I'll also be adding in a couple images for viewing without downloading the app.
+Just a heads up, but this app and repository is in need of massive refactoring and is very much still a work in progress.
+The codebase will probably be subject to a whole lot of change over time.